-Technology teacher Bruce Lubak鈥檚 noticed a difference in his students since he began using projects to teach engineering skills at聽Parkland High School聽in Allentown, PA.
-Lubak couldn鈥檛 get over how passionate his kids were about their designs, pleading to tinker with them long after the projects were over.
+When technology teacher Bruce Lubak began using projects to teach engineering skills at Parkland High School in Allentown, PA, he couldn鈥檛 believe the difference in how engaged his students were.
+They were passionate about their designs, pleading to tinker with them long after the projects were over.

 鈥淢ost students are motivated to have success.
 They want to see [their project] work.
 They want everyone in the class to see it work,鈥 Lubak said. 鈥淭hey want to keep working on it, even after the project鈥檚 done.鈥

-But more classrooms around the country are looking a lot like Lubak鈥檚.
-It鈥檚 an example of what鈥檚 called project-based learning (PBL), hands-on instruction that鈥檚 been around since the early 1900s.
-Supporters point to a growing body of research that shows that hands-on instruction is more effective than traditional methods for teaching everything from math and economics to social science and science classes.
+Lubak鈥檚 new lesson plan is an example of project-based learning (PBL), hands-on instruction that鈥檚 been around since the early 1900s.
+Supporters point to a growing body of research that shows that hands-on instruction is more effective than traditional methods for teaching everything from math and economics to the social and natural sciences.

 Projects help students learn how to work independently and discover the answers to their own questions.
 By also learning to complete projects in teams, students gain communication and leadership skills that they can adapt to the real world.
 Finally, supporters say, the knowledge students gain from solving advanced mathematics and science problems will help them develop 21st century skills to work in a global economy.